TobyNoSkillSon/DailyDriverAI/README.md

 - \clear - Clear the current context. 🧹
 - \tools - Toggle tool usage (default is off). 🛠️

-### Example

-Welcome to the CLI app! 🎉

-\system - Change the system prompt 🔄
-\model - Change the model (default is llama3-70b-8192) 🤖
-\clear - Clear the context 🧹
-\tools - Toggle tool usage (Off by default) 🛠️

-or type a message to get a response 💬

-## Code Overview

 ### Main Application

 The main application logic is in main.py, providing the CLI interface and interacting with the language models. 📝